 This can be especially valuable for trend-conscious consumers on the hunt for the latest looks they’ve seen in the fashion world, but those that don’t have a well-known name yet.

-For example, style-setting celebrities have recently been spotted wearing skin-baring tops held together at the middle by a metal closure.
+For example, fashion observers have recently spotted style-setting celebrities wearing skin-baring tops that they hold together at the middle by a metal closure.
 Vogue noted the high volume of Google search results for “Emily Ratajkowski crop top” after the model stepped out sporting the style.
-Refinery29 has since dubbed it the ”pin top,” but fashion brands are describing their takes on the trend in more utilitarian terms.
+Refinery29 has since dubbed it the ”pin top.”
+However, fashion brands are describing their takes on the trend in more utilitarian terms.

 “Open front with singular hook and eye closure” and “diamante closure at front bust” aren’t exactly easy search terms for shoppers.
-For fashion-forward consumers who know what this emerging trend looks like and want to try it, a quick visual search can return exactly the right results with significantly less hassle.
+There exist fashion-forward consumers who know what this emerging trend looks like and want to try it.
+For them, a quick visual search can return exactly the right results with significantly less hassle.

 Through ViSenze’s sophisticated customer journey analysis, retailers can uncover broader and deeper customer insights that provide visibility into style preferences, engagement with product recommendations, purchasing behaviors, and more.
 This data can be used to optimize onsite personalization, inform behavioral targeting and lead to more or improved customer experiences across the customer journey.

 ViSenze Discovery Suite acts as a flexible, scalable ecommerce personalization engine.
-Contact us to learn more about how ViSenze helps retailers globally deliver exceptional shopping experiences and receive a complimentary Discovery Optimization Report of your website with actionable insights.
+Contact us to learn more about how ViSenze helps retailers globally deliver exceptional shopping experiences.
+Additionally, receive a complimentary Discovery Optimization Report of your website with actionable insights.

 Luciana Amaral is a product consultant at ViSenze and has 14 years of experience in fashion retail.
 As a fashion executive and category manager, she has led large teams to implement brand categories’ value propositions and exceed commercial results.
 She is passionate about fashion, sustainability, and technology.